vlitzke/kitchenflies/DNAseq/11_FST/README.md

-D) Calculation of unbiased population genetics estimators Tajima's pi, Watterson's Theta and Tajima's D
+# Calculation of unbiased population genetics estimators Tajima's pi, Watterson's Theta and Tajima's D

-1) convert the VCF to SYNC file format (see Kofler et al. 2011)
+Convert the VCF to SYNC file format - Kapun says see Kofler et al. 2011, but they do an mpileup file to sync file format.

 ```
 python scripts/VCF2sync.py \